mi-zo/mi-zo/README.md

 # MI-ZO
-This repository contains code and project resources for **MI-ZO**, a method for multi-information estimation with zeroth-order optimisation to control an in-scene camera in 3D scenes.
+This repository contains a summary of the contributions and project components for our paper on **MI-ZO** - a method for multi-information estimation with zeroth-order optimisation to control an in-scene camera in 3D scenes.

 MI-ZO enables off-the-shelf vision–language models (VLMs) trained on 2D visual inputs to process and reason over 3D scenes without resorting to pretraining or finetuning.